BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Table-Tool-Examples/Table-Tool-Processor-Examples README.md

     //             UNIT=SYSDA,SPACE=(TRK,(1,1)),
     //             DCB=(RECFM=FB,LRECL=080,BLKSIZE=24000)

-Both Endevor and TableTool will substitute variables on this step.
-Both only substitute values for variables that they know.
-For example, Endevor Knows the values for the &C1 variables, processor and Esymbols variables, but leaves the rest (including Table Tool variables alone.
-Here is what happens on this step:
+The process on this step unfolds as follows:
+Endevor's actions before processor execution:

-- Before the processor runs, Endevor replaces its known variables with values and allocates files:
+- Endevor replaces its known variables with corresponding values.
-    - At this point, Table is allocated as an empty dataset
+    - Endevor allocates files, including allocating TABLE as an initially empty dataset.
-    - For the ALLOC=LMAP clause on the LMAPPAED DDname, Endevor expands into multiple real dataset names
+    - The ALLOC=LMAP clause for the LMAPPAED DDname is expanded by - Endevor into multiple actual dataset names.
-    - Endevor begins the execution of the processor and the T4ZUNI#1 step.
+    - Endevor then initiates the execution of the processor and the T4ZUNI#1 step.
+Table Tool execution:
-- Table Tool is executed.
+- Table Tool begins execution while TABLE is still an empty file.
+    - Before attempting to open the Table, Table Tool executes the commands specified in OPTIONS.
+    - The LISTALC command within OPTIONS is executed, which lists all datasets currently allocated on the step.
-    - The TABLE is still an empty file at this point.
-Before Table Tool attempts to open a Table, it first executes the content of OPTIONS.
-Notice the [LISTALC](https://www.ibm.com/docs/en/zos/3.2.0?topic=subcommands-listalc-command) command is executed within the OPTIONS.
-This IBM function gets a list of allocated datasets.
-Additional OPTIONS statements write the list of datasets to the Table Tool Table.
-Then, when Table Tool opens the Table, there is data there - a LISTALC of datasets allocated on that step, including the LMAPPED datasets allocated by Endevor with the ALLOC=LMAP clause.
+    - Subsequent OPTIONS statements write this list of allocated datasets to the Table Tool Table.
+    - Consequently, when Table Tool opens the Table, it contains the LISTALC data, including the datasets allocated by Endevor using the ALLOC=LMAP clause.
-    - Table Tool reads the dataset names allocated for LMAPPEd, uses the MODEL to format output, and writes the expanded result to TBLOUT.
-In this case the MODEL is a single line of JCL.
+    - Table Tool reads the dataset names allocated for LMAPPEd, applies the MODEL to format the output, and writes the expanded result to TBLOUT.
+In this case, the MODEL is a single line of JCL.
+    - Upon completion of the step, the contents of TBLOUT will resemble the expanded JCL.

-    - When the step completes, the content of TBLOUT might look something like this:
+When the step completes, the content of TBLOUT might look something like this:

     //         DD DISP=SHR,DSN=Myhlq.ENDEVOR.DEV1.LOADLIB
     //         DD DISP=SHR,DSN=Myhlq.ENDEVOR.DEV2.LOADLIB